-\collider\[type]\[name]

-If starting with "\charcollider", only characters will collide with it, otherwise any body will collide.
+collider[type][name] charcollider[type][name] If starting with "charcollider", only characters will collide with it, otherwise any body will collide.

+type
-type can be one of the following:

-mesh This means that the submesh will only be used collider and not be visible.
-Works very will for making a low-poly version as a collider.
+can be one of the following: mesh This means that the submesh will only be used collider and not be visible.
+Works very will for making a low-poly version as a collider. box (LEGACY) cylinder Height in local coordinates along y-axis!
+(LEGACY) sphere Must not be perfectly spherical!
+(LEGACY)